 New York-based Allworx offers VoIP products and solutions specifically created for SMBs.
 It is owned by Windstream and now counts more than 30,000 customers in a variety of industries.

-It started as an engineering firm – with Kodak, Emerson and General Electric as clients – which required a new business phone system.
+It started as an engineering firm – with Kodak, Emerson, and General Electric as clients – which required a new business phone system.
 Since none of their options met their needs, they built their own.
 This led to the company’s debut in VoIP in 2003.

 The Allworks Automatic Call Distribution is their leading call center solution, with features like linear priority and round-robin call distribution, superior queue management systems, agent monitoring, and visual queue alarm notifications.

 Elastix is an open source unified communications software that uses HylaFAX, Asterisks, Postfix and Openfire.
-It is designed to offer enterprise-level unified communications alternatives, with functionalities such as PBX, IM, email and fax.
+It is designed to offer enterprise-level unified communications alternatives, with functionalities such as PBX, IM, email, and fax.

-Elastix 2.5 is one of its more popular iteration because of its flexibility and support of several phone brands and protocols.
+Elastix 2.5 is one of its more popular iterations because of its flexibility and support of several phone brands and protocols.
 It includes a call center module, with predictive dialing and capabilities in handling incoming and outgoing call campaigns.

 NEC is a multinational company, which began in Japan.
 It offers a gamut of IT and network services and solutions.
-Its core business segments are in network solutions, IT solutions and electronic devices.
+Its core business segments are in network solutions, IT solutions, and electronic devices.
 This has brought us the NEC Aspire / DXE / SL1100 / SV8100 / SV8300 / XN120, which are primarily used in contact centers.
-NEC has the UNIVERGE family of desktop phones, softphones, and in-building wireless systems, which is designed to give agents easier any time access to data, tools and collaborators.
+NEC has the UNIVERGE family of desktop phones, softphones, and in-building wireless systems, which is designed to give agents easier any time access to data, tools, and collaborators.